team-school-connect/school-connect/README.md

 2. Account System

 	We have three different types of accounts (student, teacher, school).
-Each of them have different versions of pages, so it was hard to manage all of them.
+Each of them have different versions of pages, so it was hard to manage interactions between all of them.

 3. Email Verification